-Scalp Micropigmentation (SMP) Dallas
+Scalp Micropigmentation (SMP)

-Scalp micropigmentation (SMP) refers to medical tattooing of the scalp used for camouflaging purposes.
-SMP can be used to camouflage baldness either as a standalone procedure for someone who does not want to undergo a hair transplant or combined with a hair transplant (afterward as needed or desired) to enhance a surgical result.
-At other times, SMP can be used to camouflage a scar, for instance, a linear donor scar in the back of the head, with or without hair transplant into the scar.
-(Please see scar repair for more information on this combined approach.)
+Scalp micropigmentation (SMP) refers to medical tattooing of the scalp used for camouflaging purposes the process of replicating and simulating individual hair follicles using specialized pigment, needle, and machine much like a tattoo.
+SMP can be used to camouflage baldness either as a standalone procedure to create the short “buzzed hairstyle” ideal for someone who does not want to or cannont undergo a hair transplant.
+SMP can also be combined with a hair transplant (afterward as needed or desired) to enhance a surgical result to cover the scalp and thereby provide greater visual density.

-In our office, SMP is oftentimes used in two different situations, one to help camouflage scars and two, create visual density in both men and women.
+In our office, SMP is oftentimes used in three different situations: one as a standalone procedure to simulate a “buzzed” hairstyle, two to help camouflage scars, and three to create visual density in both men and women.
 (Please see scar repair for a detailed explanation of both surgical and non-surgical scar camouflage methods.)
-SMP is a simple, fast, non-surgical, and potentially permanent method to camouflage scars that appear in hair-bearing areas.
+SMP is simple, fast, non-surgical, and potentially semi-permanent to permanent method to camouflage scars that appear in hair-bearing areas.

-SMP can be a wonderful adjunct to surgical hair transplant to further enhance visual density or as a standalone method.
-At times, SMP may be the first option and hair transplant used afterward if SMP failed to deliver sufficient results.
-More commonly, however, SMP can be used to enhance a hairtransplant result to further add density and thereby possibly to avoid the need for a second surgical procedure.
+- SMP is a non-surgical method that can provide visual density in both men and women and can wonderfully complement surgical hair transplants.
+SMP may be the first option as often seen in women who may not be candidates for hair transplants due to the lack of their donor’s hair.
+More commonly, however, SMP can be used to enhance a hair transplant result to further add density and thereby possible to avoid the need for a second surgical procedure.
 Obviously, the patient should probably wait a year to see the full expression of the transplanted result to best determine whether SMP is even needed at that point.

 This patient underwent scalp micropigmentation (also known as medical tattooing) to create the illusion of greater visual density, an option available with surgery or without surgery.